British Overseas Territories: History

-Prior to 1 January 1983, the territories were officially referred to as the Crown Colonies.
-At that time they were renamed British Dependent Territories.
-In 2002, the British Parliament passed the British Overseas Territories Act 2002 which introduced the current name of British Overseas Territories.
-This reclassified the UK's dependent territories as overseas territories and, with the exception of those people solely connected with the Sovereign Base Areas on Cyprus, restored full British citizenship to their inhabitants.
+Before 1 January 1983, the territories were officially referred to as the Crown Colonies.
+At that time, they were renamed British Dependent Territories.
+In 2002, the British Parliament passed the British Overseas Territories Act 2002, which introduced the current name of British Overseas Territories.
+This reclassified the UK's dependent territories as overseas territories and, except for those people solely connected with the Sovereign Base Areas on Cyprus, restored full British citizenship to their inhabitants.

 During the European Union (EU) membership of the United Kingdom, the main body of EU law did not apply and, although certain slices of EU law were applied to the overseas territories as part of the EU's Association of Overseas Countries and Territories (OCT Association), they were not commonly enforceable in local courts.
 The OCT Association also provided overseas territories with structural funding for regeneration projects.
 Gibraltar was the only overseas territory that was part of the EU, although it was not part of the European Customs Union, the European Tax Policy, the European Statistics Zone or the Common Agriculture Policy.
 Gibraltar was not a member of the EU in its own right; it received representation in the European Parliament through its being part of the South West England constituency.
 Overseas citizens held concurrent European Union citizenship, giving them rights of free movement across all EU member states.
 The Sovereign Base Areas in Cyprus were never part of the EU, but they are the only British Overseas Territory to use the Euro as official currency, having previously had the Cypriot pound as their currency until 1 January 2008.

 On 15 May 2023, the sixteen heraldic shields of the British Overseas Territories and the three coat of arms of the Crown Dependencies were "immortalised" in two new stained-glass windows, unveiled in the Speaker's House at the New Palace of Westminster.
 Speaker of the House of Commons, Sir Lindsay Hoyle said "The two windows represent part of our United Kingdom family".

 Following the Chagos Archipelago handover agreement, the UK government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty.